What Is Graves' Disease?

 What Causes Graves' Disease?

-With Graves' disease, the immune system produces an antibody that binds to the receptor for thyroid-stimulating hormone (TSH), prompting it to work.
+Graves' disease is caused by the immune system producing an antibody that binds to the receptor for thyroid-stimulating hormone (TSH), prompting it to produce more hormone.
 The result is overproduction of thyroid hormones and hyperthyroidism.
 (3)

 As with other autoimmune diseases, the exact reason for this response is unknown.